corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/app-upgrade-notes-enterprise.md

 2. Specify an additional repository entry pointing to the location of the Corda Enterprise distribution and Corda dependencies.
 Any dependencies on `corda-core` and/or `corda-serialization` must use the `corda_core_release_distribution` and `corda_core_release_version`.
 As Corda is moving to an open core model, these core APIs are only available in open source and need to be imported from there.
-Therefore, a repository entry pointing to a matching Corda Community Edition version is required.
+Therefore, a repository entry pointing to a matching Corda Open Source Edition version is required.

 3. Update your `quasar.jar` file.
 If your project is based on one of the official CordApp templates, you'll likely have a `lib/quasar.jar` file checked in.
 You'll only use this if you use the JUnit runner in IntelliJ.
 In the latest release of the CorDapp templates, this directory has been removed.